lijx10/razer-laptop-control/README.md

 ## Install Ubuntu 21.04 or newer.
 Blade 14 2021 is using Intel AX210 wifi card.
 The first kernel that includes proper driver is version 5.10.
 However, Ubuntu 20.04 comes with kernel 5.8.x, and it is non-trivial to upgrade the kernel to 5.10 because libc version compatibility.
 It is easier to install Ubuntu 21.04 that comes with kernel version 5.11.

+You may need to disable `security boot` in BIOS to avoid problems like low-resolution during Ubuntu installation.

 For Windows + Ubuntu dual boot, please refer to
 ```
 https://regulus.cc/2019/10/05/Windows10+Ubuntu18.04%E5%8F%8C%E7%B3%BB%E7%BB%9F%E7%AE%80%E5%8D%95%E5%AE%89%E8%A3%85%E6%8C%87%E5%8C%97/